Rolls-Royce says 2014 on track, to return to growth next year

-LONDON Aero-engine maker Rolls-Royce (RR.L) said it was on track to return to growth next year, after profits fell as expected in the first half due to shrinking defence spending, a strong pound and a struggling marine business.
+LONDON Aero-engine maker Rolls-Royce said it was on track to return to growth next year, after profits fell as expected in the first half due to shrinking defense spending, a strong pound and a struggling marine business.

 The company kept its guidance for profit excluding foreign exchange movements to be flat this year, reassuring investors who were fearing an unpleasant surprise.